KempnerInstitute/boltz/kempner_workflow/protein_fold_gpu/README.md

 ---

 ## Running the Workflow

-Open the file file `boltz_single_pipeline_gpu.slrm` and define the variable with the correct input fasta filename.
+Open the file file `boltz_single_pipeline_gpu.slrm` and define the variable with the correct input fasta filename, and the GPU specifications.
 ```
 INPUT_FASTA="input.fa"
+export CUDA_VISIBLE_DEVICES=0
+export NUM_GPU_DEVICES=1
 ```
+Make sure you are setting up the GPU device specficiations properly.
+For using two GPUs, CUDA_VISIBLE_DEVICES=0,1 and NUM_GPU_DEVICES=2.

 To submit the Slurm batch job: